 Bihari specialises in authentic Indian foods, offering an extensive menu of mouth-watering fusions from Northern India.
 This sit-down establishment has large wooden doors, hues of gold and red, wrought iron lanterns and plush seating.
 It is a comfortable Indian sit-in restaurant for the whole family.

 Located in the heart of the Southern Suburbs, owners Romano and Cristina Gorrini have established a true Italian experience in Newlands.
-A menu absolutely heaving with exquisite pasta dishes makes Mama Roma one of the city’s favourite Italian restaurants, while there are plenty of other options to choose from if you’re steering clear of the carbs.
+A menu absolutely heaving with exquisite pasta dishes makes Mamma Roma one of the city’s favourite Italian restaurants, while there are plenty of other options to choose from if you’re steering clear of the carbs.

 Situated in the heart of Newlands Village, Barristers has undergone plenty of changes in its time, but it is a restaurant that is almost synonymous with Newlands, a constant favourite of the Southern Suburbs crowd.
 Barristers is well known for its steaks and extensive wine list and also offers 20 beers on tap – small wonder then of its popularity.